“Noah was a righteous man, blameless among the people of his time.”

 Noah Cursed Canaan but Blessed Shem and Japheth

 Following the flood incident, Noah became a farmer, and he had a vineyard.
 One day, he drank wine till he got drunk and laid naked in his tent.
-Ham, who was the father of Canaan, saw his father Noah's nakedness and told his other brothers (Shem and Japheth) who were outside.
-Hearing what happened to their father, Shem and Japheth went inside, took a garment, and covered their father's nakedness.
-As they covered their father, they looked the other way so they would not see their father's nakedness.
+Ham, who was the father of Canaan, saw his father Noah’s nakedness and decided to tell his other brothers (Shem and Japheth) instead of covering him up.
+Hearing what happened to their father, Shem and Japheth went inside, took a garment, and covered their father’s nakedness.
+As they covered their father, they looked the other way so they would not see their father’s nakedness.

 When Noah woke up, he heard what his youngest son (Ham) did to him.
-He was enraged, and cursed Canaan (the son of Ham), saying Canaan and his descendants would be the lowest of slaves to the descendant of Shem and Japheth.
-Noah then proceeded to bless Shem and Japheth.
+He was very angry, and cursed Canaan (the son of Ham), saying Canaan and his descendants would be the lowest of slaves to the descendants of Shem and Japheth.
+Noah then went on to bless Shem and Japheth.

 Are you done?